sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_tcp_udp.md

 ## Broadcast TCP/UDP over WiFi or AP

 TCP Server and UDP Server can connect over a local WiFi network, or by becoming an Access Point (hosting its own WiFi network) that client devices can connect to.
-Use option **a** to select between the type of WiFi to use for TCP/UDP Server broadcasting.
+Use this option to select between the type of WiFi to use for TCP/UDP Server broadcasting.